hirzi/LSD/README.md

 #  i) Generate simulated data
    a) Generating coalescent simulations

    We first generate coalescent samples under a defined demographic model (see LSD requirements (1).
-E.g. let’s assume we have 2 populations inhabiting contrasting environments, with each population comprising 20 individuals each.
-The msms command line to generate coalescent samples for this demographic model would be e.g.:
+E.g. let us assume we have 2 populations inhabiting contrasting environments, with each population comprising 20 diploid individuals each.
+The msms command line to generate coalescent samples for this demographic model would be:

 	msms 80 1 -t 10 -I 2 40 40 -n 1 1 -n 2 1 -m 1 2 M_12 -m 2 1 M_21

    where M is the scaled migration rate Nm (demographic parameter) that we condition the detection of selection on.
-In msms, M as well as most other parameters are scaled to a fixed, global N (=10,000).
+Note that in msms, M as well as most other parameters are scaled to a fixed, global N<sub>E</sub> (=10,000).
+In addition, msms assume haploid number of samples (hence 40 haploid individuals per population)

-If parameters are not known with confidence, as will usually be the case in empirical systems, we can define the effective population sizes as variables fraction_N (msms defines N in fractions of global scaling N = 10,000):
+If parameters are not known with confidence, as will usually be the case with empirical systems, we can define the effective population sizes (and other demographic parameters) as variables (here by fraction_N).
+Note that msms defines N in fractions of the global N<sub>E</sub> (= 10,000).
+We do the same for parameter theta (-t).

 	msms 80 1 -t theta -I 2 40 40 -n 1 fraction_N1 -n 2 fraction_N2 -m 1 2 M_12 -m 2 1 M_21

-   Here, we simulate a single locus, and hence assume no recombination between loci and fixed recombination within locus.
-Furthermore, we define the theta (-t) parameter as theta.
+To explore parameter space, we want these variables to be drawn from a large, prior range.
+We will do this by embedding the msms command (as well as the following LSD-High command) in ABCtoolbox.

    b) Calculating simulated summary statistics

    To replicate observed sequencing pipelines, generate appropriate simulated sequencing data, and calculate a suite of summary statistics for ABC, we use LSD-High or LSD-Low.
+Similar to msms, LSD-High assumes haploid sample numbers.
 Given the simulated coalescent sample, we can generate summary statistics by e.g.:

 	python lsd_hi.py msms_output -d 40 -d 40 -l 5000 -f ABC